 During the hiring process, provide evidence of your ability to adapt to changing circumstances and embrace new ways of working quickly.
 By doing so, you’ll show off that key skill of CIOs everywhere: adaptability.

-For example, with budgets potentially under more strain in the year ahead, endorsing the democratization of IT through distributed ownership of software or SaaS programs, distributed cloud, and the adoption of low-code app development, will show that you’re willing to make investments in technologies that are not only cost-effective but deliver fast results, Haake said.
+For example, with budgets always under strain, endorsing the democratization of IT through distributed ownership of software or SaaS programs, distributed cloud, and the adoption of low-code app development, will show that you’re willing to make investments in technologies that are not only cost-effective but deliver fast results, Haake said.

 When providing other concrete examples of your ability to adapt, such as dealing with last-minute changes from stakeholders or shifting priorities, always explain what worked and what didn’t.
 Admitting mistakes (along with your solutions to those mistakes) shows credibility, insight, humility and strength, she advised.